-Figures 9 and 10 show the optical axis and aimpoint positions on HRC-I and HRC-S. The blue diamonds show the optical axis positions.
+Figures 10 and 11 show the optical axis and aimpoint positions on HRC-I and HRC-S. The blue diamonds show the optical axis positions.
 The red arrows show the aimpoint position drift.
-While the optical axis is relatively stable, the aimpoint has been drifting in the SIM [-Y,-Z] direction since launch until early 2011, for about 25".
+While the optical axis is relatively stable, the aimpoint has been drifting in the SIM [-Y,-Z] direction since the Chandra launch until early 2011, for about 24".
 Then it reversed its drift direction, especially after the safemode in July 2011.
-In early 2012, the aimpoint drift is reversed again, back to its original trend in the SIM [-Y,-Z] direction.
+In early 2012, the aimpoint drift is reversed again, back to its original trend in the SIM [-Y,-Z] direction, and the rate of drift has accelerated.